telekom-security/explo/README.md

 #### sqli_blind

-The sqli\_blind module is able to identify blind sql injections by a) timing them or b) checking a true/false case
+The sqli\_blind module is able to identify time based blind sql injections.

 The following data is made available for other modules: